top of page

 Prior to natural history, Russell had a very successful career in publishing based in London, England.
 Starting on newspapers then moving into print magazines, before pioneering digital and iPad magazines.
 Russell was an Art Director working across all mediums; print, digital, video, interactive and UI design, and brand art direction for multiple titles.
 He had an iTunes number 1 app, an Adobe Max Award for a project with David Attenborough, multiple other awards, talks and university lectures, publications, and lots of beer.
 He also launched Earth Periodical - the world's first exploration and conservation digital magazine for the iPad.

-5% of gross income is donated to wildlife rehabilitation centres, especially those without charitable status.
+5% of profits are donated to wildlife rehabilitation centres, especially those without charitable status.
 Please consider donating to smaller family run organizations - even if they can't offer you a tax receipt.